MS-Teams Direct Routing SBC Example Configuration

 What to do: Have a SIP stack on the host

-create a TLS transport dedicated to connect with the MS-Teams servers.
+Create a TLS transport dedicated to connect with the MS-Teams servers.
 The TLS transport must me assigned with the TLS profile previously created for MS-Teams.

 To avoid interoperability issues with different SIP peers, disable “Use session timer”.